 The spark plug is an important engine component, which should be checked periodically, preferably by a Yamaha dealer.
 Since heat and deposits will cause any spark plug to slowly erode, it should be removed and checked in accordance with the periodic maintenance and lubrication chart.
-In addition, the condition of the spark plug can reveal the condition of the engine.
+In addition. the condition of the spark plug can reveal the condition of the engine.

 The porcelain insulator around the center electrode of the spark plug should be a medium-to-light tan (the ideal color when the vehicle is ridden normally).
 If the spark plug shows a distinctly different color, the engine could be operating improperly.
 Do not attempt to diagnose such problems yourself.
 Instead, have a Yamaha dealer check the vehicle.
-If the spark plug shows signs of elec-

 If the spark plug shows signs of electrode erosion and excessive carbon or other deposits, it should be replaced.